1 Setting up your YouTube or Google account

 Why is my YouTube Livestream so quiet?

 This may be due to the settings in your broadcaster software.
-It is best to amplify the audio control for your microphone.
+The best thing to do is to increase the audio control for your microphone.

-This can have several reasons: Either your upload line is too low or disturbed, your CPU is overloaded or the settings in your broadcaster software are not ideal.
-On YouTube you can find many good tutorials that will help you in all these cases.
+This can have several causes: Either your upload line is too low or disturbed, your CPU is overloaded or the settings in your broadcaster software are not ideal.
+On YouTube you will find many good tutorials that will help you in all these cases.

 YouTube livestream without camera?

-That is possible.
+It is possible.
 But considering the large number of streamers, you should consider using a camera.
-YouTube livestreams in which you can see the streamer generally have a higher viewer influx.
+YouTube Livestreams in which you can see the streamers basically have more viewer influx.

 Where can I find current YouTube livestreams?

-Go to "Live" in the left vertical menu on the YouTube homepage.
-There you will be presented with various ongoing livestreams as suggestions.
+On the YouTube homepage, go to "Live" in the left vertical menu.
+There you will be presented with various livestreams as suggestions.

-Under the tab "Gaming" you will find current YouTube livestreams of video games.
+Under the tab "Gaming" you will find current YouTube livestreams on video games.

-How do you earn money with YouTube livestreams?
+How do I earn money with YouTube livestreams?

-There are different ways to earn money with YouTube livestreams.
-The easiest way is to place ads.
+There are several ways to earn money with YouTube livestreams.
+The easiest way is to place advertisements.
 You can find more information here.
-Further possibilities are presented in our article "Earn money with Twitch".
+Other possibilities are presented in our article "Earn money with Twitch".